kptdev/kpt/site/content/en/guides/producer/functions/ts/quickstart/_index.md

 weight: 6
 type: docs
 description: >
-   Quickstart for developing Typescript functions.
+   Quickstart for Developing Config Functions
 ---

 ## Developer Quickstart

-This quickstart will get you started developing a config function with the TypeScript SDK, using an existing Hello World package.
+This quickstart will get you started developing a config function with the TypeScript SDK, using an existing kpt-functions package.
+Config functions are any functions which implement the `KptFunc` interface [documented here][api-kptfunc].

 ### Prerequisites